-Saintes-Maries-de-la-Mer tourism & sightseeing
+Saintes-Maries-de-la-Mer, Bouches-du-Rhone tourism & sightseeing

-Visit Saintes-Maries-de-la-Mer (Provence, France)
+Visit Saintes-Maries-de-la-Mer (Provence, France)Photo Gallery

-On a thin peninsula jutting into the Petit-Rhone delta region, the town is almost completely surrounded by water, and numerous beaches and dunes are to hand, as well as the possibilities of exploring the Camargue region - indeed it is almost the only sizable town in the Camargue.
+Saintes-Maries-de-la-Mer is at the southern edge of the Camargue, in southern Provence and on the Mediterranean.
+On a thin peninsula jutting into the Petit-Rhone delta region, the town is almost completely surrounded by water, and numerous beaches and dunes are close to hand, as well as the possibilities of exploring the Camargue region - indeed it is almost the only sizable town in the Camargue.

-Saintes-Maries-de-la-Mer is a small town, dominated by its church, and surrounded by attractive streets of simple white washed houses, many of them now shops focussing on the tourist market.
-There is a small active harbour in the town to amble around, with a couple of harbourside restaurants etc
+Saintes-Maries-de-la-Mer is a small town, dominated by its church and surrounded by attractive streets of simple white washed houses, many of them now shops focussing on the tourist market.
+There is a small active harbour in the town to amble around, with a couple of harbourside restaurants etc.

 The fortified church in Saintes-Maries-de-la-Mer is very artfully lit with halogen lighting, and the stone interior not over-cleaned, making it very atmospheric.
 You can see the statue of Sara in the church - go to the rear of the church and descend the stairs.
 There is then a separate entrance to the side of the church where you can ascend to the ramparts and look out over the town and the Camargue (there is a charge for this part of the visit).

-A favourite place amongst both locals and tourists is on a corner of Place de Gitan, which is well known for the boules tournaments it holds, is the stunning bar-restaurant La Bodega.
+A favourite place amongst both locals and visitors to Saintes-Maries-de-la-Mer is on a corner of Place de Gitan, which is well known for the boules tournaments it holds: the bar-restaurant La Bodega.
 Its leafy exterior is enchanting whilst inside the ambiance is warm and inviting.
-There are also larger tables both inside and out where you can order from a large range of delicious tapas, including octopus, as well as less adventurous options of pizza and salad.
+There are also larger tables where you can order from a large range of delicious tapas, including octopus, as well as less adventurous options of pizza and salad.

-Also along the edge of Place de Gitan, is a real local hangout, Lou Gabian, which locals often flood to after long games of boules.
+Also along the edge of Place de Gitan, Lou Gabian is a real local hangout which locals often flood to after long games of boules.
 A great way to catch this typically French game, relax and soak up the afternoon sun is to sit outside with an icy beer or coffee at a table overlooking the square.

-When it’s not packed with people playing boules, the main square holds a market which is yet another example of how both the French and Spanish cultures intertwine.
-There are stalls selling everything from olives, cheeses and local French wine to flamenco dresses, fans and large brightly coloured hair flowers.
+When it’s not packed with people playing boules, the main square holds a market (Monday and Friday) which is yet another example of how both the French and Spanish cultures intertwine.
+There are stalls selling everything from olives, cheeses and local French wine to flamenco dresses and large brightly coloured hair flowers.

 If it’s real culture that you are after however, the Bull Fighting events are incredible and particularly emotive when accompanied by a live flamenco group.
 Before buying your ticket though, it is important to be aware that you are letting yourself into not only something rich in cultural value but also something very gory and brutal.

-Map of Saintes-Maries-de-la-Mer and places to visit
+Map of Saintes-Maries-de-la-Mer and places nearby